stix26/agi-system-v2/USAGE.md

 ## AGI Assembly Application: User Guide

+> **Notice**: This guide describes features that are not fully implemented in the current repository.
+Many sections reference placeholder functionality.

 Welcome to the AGI Assembly application!
 This guide will help you understand how to use the application effectively to meet your needs in legal, medical, and crisis management domains.

 ---